Updated: Jul 22

-Are your risk and management controls capable to keep you between lines?
+Are your risk and compliance controls capable to keep you between lines?

 The purpose of risk and compliance is to keep companies operating between the lines so that they do not fall in a ditch on their way to mission success.
 To ensure that this does not happen risk and management controls are put in place to act as guardrails (protect against loss) as well as to drive processes and practices towards targeted outcomes in response to stakeholder obligations.